GSA/recruiter/README.md

 **\*Note:** When deploying to sites where URLs contain references to content that may infer information of a personal or sensitive nature (e.g. visiting content related to medical conditions on NIH.gov), you may wish to omit passing the last two fields (`URL` and `Referrer`) to the Sheet.
 This can be done simply by removing the last two query parameters (`&Referrer={{Referrer}}&URL={{Page URL}}`) from the URL in the `Recruiter to Google Sheet` Custom Image Tag in GTM.

  **Warning: PIA, [PRA](https://www.usability.gov/how-to-and-tools/guidance/pra-overview.html) or other privacy or security compliance issues may be triggered for any customized capture fields.
-Consult Chief Privacy Officer and/or PRA Desk Officer before deploying any customized form versions.**
+Consult your agency's Chief Privacy Officer and/or PRA Desk Officer before deploying any customized form versions.**

  ## Compliance